 ¾ Plate - Thinner, smaller watches were made to be lightweight and not take up too much space.
 They also use ¾ plates to get there.
 You don’t have a full top plate; about ¾ of it still remains (usually in two separate pieces), and that ¼ that’s actually cut-out is done so for the balance components to align properly.

 Bridge Plate - Most pocket watches that are considered skeleton watches utilize the bridge plate.
 This allows a lot more gear to be visible, giving a raw, elegant look to it.
 Way back when, watchmakers used to put false bridges on their pocket watches to make it look more pricey, even if it wasn’t.

 Q: What is a “Full-Hunter” Pocket Watch?

-    A: It simply means that there’s a spring-loaded case cover, meant to protect against scratches, dust

-    accumulation, and general wear-and-tear.
-These can preserve the life of your pocket watch from

-    structural issues, crush protection, and help prevent light penetrating the dial window and fading
+A: It simply means that there’s a spring-loaded case cover, meant to protect against scratches, dust accumulation, and general wear-and-tear.
+These can preserve the life of your pocket watch from structural issues, crash protection, and help prevent light from penetrating the dial window and fading colored markers.

-    colored markers.

 Q: If I Have a Skeleton Pocket Watch, is it More Fragile?

 A: We’ve covered skeleton wrist watches in the past, and find that it’s a regular question., After all, it looks like the body is crafted of fewer materials or less durable ones at that.
 You’re already looking through a durable dial window, which is set in a sturdy case.
 The only part that makes a pocket watch a true skeleton one, is when the dial back appears to not be there..